Virtual Transfer University Visits

-The Student Mental Health & Wellness program provides health education and support services for JJC students. ****COVID-19 ALERT: With recent changes, we know this is a stressful time for our students.
-The Student Wellness Program has converted counseling appointments to tele-mental health services.
-This means our appointments with our students will be via video or via phone per student preference.
+With recent changes, we know this is a stressful time for our students.
+The Student Wellness Program has made it possible to have counseling appointments on or off campus.
+We can provide tele-mental health services, which means our appointments with our students can be via video or via phone per student preference.
+We will also see students on campus in person if requested.
 Qualifications for counseling sessions will remain the same.
-All college credit seeking students are eligible for brief-individual counseling services and all students are eligible to meet with our Case Management Coordinator to connect with resources outside of JJC as deemed appropriate.
+All college credit seeking students are eligible for brief-individual counseling services and all students are eligible to meet with our Coordinator, Case Management to connect with resources outside of JJC as deemed appropriate.

 Our mission is to provide professional mental health services and consultation services for our students that:

 Professional assistance with a wide variety of personal challenges that students may face during their college experience are available to current JJC students.
-Our clinically licensed mental health providers will assess and provide up to ten sessions of confidential individual counseling to assist students with problems or concerns that are negatively impacting their educational and social experience at Joliet Junior College.
+Our clinically licensed mental health providers will assess and provide up to ten free sessions of confidential individual counseling to assist students with problems or concerns that are negatively impacting their educational and social experience at Joliet Junior College.

 Joliet Junior College offers all registered students access to a range of mental health and wellness support care.

-There are no charges for these services or visits with our Student Support Advocates in the Office of Student Rights & Responsibilities located on Main Campus A 1100.
+There are no charges for these services or visits with our Student Support Advocates in the Office of Student Rights & Responsibilities located on Main Campus A-1100.

 To learn more about all of our services or support encourage your student to call or stop by The Office of Student Rights & Responsibilities, A-1100 main campus, with any questions or concerns.
 Once students learn how easy and comfortable it is to access our services, students are empowered to take charge of their own health and well-being as young adults.

 As you may know, the years between 18 and 22 are transformative—and sometimes challenging.
 We’re here to help your students meet those challenges as they mature into full adulthood.
 Joliet Junior College provides support to students in addressing mental health and wellness issues and making changes to enhance personal growth, capacity for healthy relationships, and academic engagement.
-Our staff includes licensed mental health staff and a case manager, and outside contracted agencies.
+Our staff includes licensed mental health staff, a case manager, and outside contracted agencies.
 If your own student is hesitant about reaching out to us, let them know that we are here to support our students and care about their well-being.

 We provide all of these services to your student (just as any professional caregivers provide) with the promise of confidentiality.
 Indeed, except in cases of clear emergency, we’re legally prohibited from sharing any information about our confidential conversations with your student unless he or she gives us permission to do so.
 Within these guidelines, we’re delighted to partner with you in ensuring your student a healthy Joliet Junior College experience.
 You can call us with any time with questions about our general range of services for all students.
 You can even call to share concerns and questions about your own student—understanding that we can’t share specific personal information unless your student tells us we can.